CloudSlang/docs/tutorial/05_lesson.rst

 ``check_address`` step.
 However, since the ``print`` operation will always return a ``SUCCESS`` result, we need to add some navigation for the ``print_start`` and ``print_finish`` steps.
-The ``navigate`` section takes a list of recieved results and maps them to step names or flow results.
+The ``navigate`` section takes a list of received results and maps them to step names or flow results.
 In ``print_start`` we'll map the ``SUCCESS`` result to the next step.
 And in ``print_finish`` we'll map the ``SUCCESS`` result to the ``SUCCESS`` result of the flow.